huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always start small.md

 # The Rule of 100:

-If you spend 100 hours a year in any discipline (which is only 18 minutes a day), you'll be better than 95% of the world in that discipline.
+If you spend 100 hours a year in any discipline (which is only 18 minutes a day), you’ll be better than 95% of the world in that discipline.

 ---

 Anything above zero [compounds](The%20Compounding%20Effect.md) positively

-* One doesn't seem like much, but it's something real.
-At zero, you're still dreaming.
+* One doesn’t seem like much, but it’s something real.
+At zero, you’re still dreaming.
 * Two is twice as good as one, but one is infinitely better than zero.

 ---

-# Don't Underestimate The Power Of 5 Good Minutes
+# Don’t Underestimate The Power Of 5 Good Minutes

-* You're always 5 good minutes away from feeling better.
+* You’re always 5 good minutes away from feeling better.
 	* 5 minutes of exercise—your energy shifts.
 	* 5 minutes of writing—your mind clears.
 	* 5 minutes of reading—your perspective changes.
 	* 5 minutes of breathwork—your body resets.
 	* 5 minutes of conversation—your mood improves.
-* Whenever the day feels overwhelming and tough, try to ask yourself: _What's the best way I can spend my next 5 minutes?_
+* Whenever the day feels overwhelming and tough, try to ask yourself: _What’s the best way I can spend my next 5 minutes?_

 ---